bradleybossard/cheatsheets/windows10.md

 ## Ubuntu for Windows 10 subsystem

+### Install Ubuntu for Windows 10
+* Go to Settings from Win 10 search
+* Select Updates & Security
+* Select For Developers Tab, then enable the Developer Mode radio button, select Yes to modal
+* Reboot computer
+* Go to Control Panel from Win 10 search
+* Under Programs and Features, select "Turn Windows features on or off"
+* Select "Windows Subsystem for Linux"

 ### Disable beeping on bash
     sudo vi /etc/inputrc
     ## uncomment line set bell-style none